When a California teen received a flirty Snapchat message, he eagerly went along with it.

 It works better than the lock I had on my diary as a kid.

 The fact that the site’s demographics skew younger makes the fraud even more concerning.
-In some cases, these scammers are defrauding minors, and their parents might not even be aware of it.
+In some cases, these Snapchat scammers are defrauding minors, and their parents might not even be aware of it.

 Whether you’re a Snapchat user or a concerned parent of a user, keeping up with the latest Snapchat scams can help you protect against them.
 Below are a few of the most popular.

-5 Most Common Snapchat Scams
+5 Common Types of Snapchat Scams

 1. Impersonation Scams or A “Friend in Need” Deceptions

 What Is It?: Social media is all about connections.
-This scam has the scammer pretending to be another user to commit fraud.
+This scam has the hacker or scammer pretending to be another user to commit fraud.
 The scammer either hacks into someone’s account or creates an impersonation account that looks identical to the user’s account.
 The goal is to interact with that user’s friends and convince them to send money.

 How to Spot It: You can often identify a fake account by looking at the person’s Snapchat Score.
 If it’s relatively low, it might be a new account.
 But if the person has taken over an account of someone you know, that account will look the same as always.
 The biggest red flag is that a person is suddenly reaching out and asking for something or acting strangely.
 Even if it seems believable, always treat it with skepticism.